-At The Garvin Law Firm, we work diligently to help you identify the root causes and defendants who may be responsible for compensation.
+At The Garvin Law Firm, our Fort Myers personal injury attorneys work diligently to help you identify the root causes and defendants who may be responsible for compensation.
 We can also help you in filing for personal injury protection (PIP) benefits, as outlined in F.S.
 627.736.
 This is a no-fault system that allows for up to $10,000 in coverage for medical bills and lost wages stemming from crash-related injuries.

 Your first action after receiving medical care should be to contact an experienced personal injury attorney.
 Having an attorney present before making formal statements to law enforcement investigators or insurance adjusters is essential.
 An accident attorney can help protect you from potentially incriminating yourself or having your words twisted by a skilled insurance adjuster.